Louisiana Medical Malpractice Attorneys

 Millions of Americans will have to see a doctor for an illness or trauma-related injury at some point in their lives.
-We depend on these doctors to make the correct decisions and conduct their treatment with care and responsibility.
-Sadly, the difficulty of jobs in the medical profession often leads to oversights and sometimes even carelessness, which results in further injury or death.
+We depend on doctors and other medical professionals to make the correct decisions and conduct our treatment responsibly.
+Sadly, the medical profession's difficulty often leads to oversights and sometimes even carelessness—resulting in further injury or death.
 These cases may constitute medical malpractice if the harm can be traced back to a medical professional's negligence, such as a nurse, surgeon, or technician.

 What Constitutes a Medical Malpractice Claim?